 The First Variation Agreement is approved.

-[Section 3A inserted by No. 12 of 1979 s.
+[Section 3A inserted: No. 12 of 1979 s.
 3.]

 3B.
 Second Variation Agreement approved and ratified

 (1) The Second Variation Agreement is approved and ratified.

 (2) For the purposes of implementing relevant proposals made by the Company and approved pursuant to the Agreement, and to give full effect to the object of the Second Variation Agreement and the powers and authorisations therein conferred or referred to, the provisions of —